quicwg/base-drafts/draft-ietf-quic-transport.md

 {{packet-initial}}.

-There are no measures in the protocol to prevent indirect control over the encrypted portions of packets. it is necessary to assume that endpoints are able to control the contents of frames that a peer sends, especially those frames that convey application data, such as STREAM frames.
+There are no measures in the protocol to prevent indirect control over the encrypted portions of packets.
+It is necessary to assume that endpoints are able to control the contents of frames that a peer sends, especially those frames that convey application data, such as STREAM frames.
 Though this depends to some degree on details of the application protocol, some control is possible in many protocol usage contexts.
-As the attacker has access to packet protection keys, they are able to predict how a peer will encrypt future packets.
+As the attacker has access to packet protection keys, they are likely to be capable of predicting how a peer will encrypt future packets.
 Successful control over datagram content then only requires that the attacker be able to predict the packet number and placement of frames in packets with some amount of reliability.